imxrt-rs/imxrt-uart-log/README.md

 # imxrt-uart-log

-A logging implementation for i.MX RT processors, letting users log data over a serial connection.
+A logging implementation for i.MX RT processors, letting users log data over a serial interface.

 1. Configure an [`imxrt-hal`] UART peripheral
 2. Set the logger with `init()`